jeremybosma/ArchPantheon/README.md

 ## Common error
 When you reboot you might be prompted with a lightdm failed to start.
 You will have to install or build plymouth and then run `sudo pacman -S lightdm`  again.
 Don’t remove the package before that or something it just downloads dependencies again.
 That’s how i fixed it.

-#### This should also work on other arch based distro's like artix but with most things being called different.
+### This should also work on other arch based distro's like artix but with most things being called different.
-##### Repository created using own experience and help of the debugpoint blog post about it.
+#### Repository created using own experience and help of the debugpoint blog post about it.
+##### Click [here](https://jecta.github.io/ArchPantheon/) to view the web version.